The post A Window into WCG’s IRB Meeting Deliberations appeared first on WCG.

 The post What Is Assent, When Provided by an Adult Participant Lacking Capacity?
 And What Are WCG’s Expectations and the Investigator’s Responsibilities? appeared first on WCG.

-Why Was My Research Submission/Protocol Deferred?
+]]>The post Why Was My Research Submission/Protocol Deferred?
+And What Should I Do? appeared first on WCG.

-Research submission/protocols are deferred when the Board is unable to determine that the regulatory criteria for approval are met (21 CFR§56.111 and 45 CFR§46.111).
+]]>Research submission/protocols are deferred when the Board is unable to determine that the regulatory criteria for approval are met (21 CFR§56.111 and 45 CFR§46.111).
 The institutional review board (IRB) needs adequate information to fulfill its regulatory responsibilities and to ensure that the rights and welfare of human subjects are protected.
 WCG’s IRB has identified two broad types of deficiencies which frequently lead to the IRB’s inability to determine the Criteria for Approval are met:

 The first category includes missing or insufficient regulatory status information about the test article utilized such as: drugs, vaccines, biologics, medical devices, combination products, dietary supplements, or human cells, tissue, and cellular and tissue-based products (HCT/Ps).